LxckStxp/CensuraG/README.md

 ## Discord
-If youd like to communicate feel free to join https://discord.gg/KrnPpxHKbM
+If you would like to communicate feel free to join https://discord.gg/KrnPpxHKbM

 # CensuraG - Modern UI Library for Roblox